Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

-As a complete physically based model with scattering is too expensive for interactive rendering, visualization applications employ a simplified emission-absorption model, ignoring expensive effects such as scattering.
+As a complete physically based model with scattering is too expensive for interactive rendering, visualization applications employ a simplified emission-absorption model, ignoring expensive effects such as scattering, or approximating them in some manner.
+Here we will just focus on the emission-absorption model.

-In the emission-absorption model we only compute the lighting effects from the black arrow in Figure 2, and ignore effects from the dashed gray rays.
+In the emission-absorption model, we only compute the lighting effects along the black arrow in Figure 2, and ignore effects from the dashed gray ones.
 Rays passing through the volume and reaching the eye accumulate color emitted by the volume, and are attenuated as they traverse it due to absorption by the volume.
-If we trace rays from the eye through the volume, we can compute the light which is received at the eye using the following integral, where the ray enters the volume at $$s = 0$$, and exits it at $$s = L$$.
+If we trace rays from the eye through the volume, we can compute they light received at the eye by integrating the ray through the volume, to accumulate the emission and absorption along the ray.
+Given a ray from the eye which enters the volume at $$s = 0$$ and exits it at
+$$s = L$$, we can compute the light which is received at the eye using the following integral:

 $$
 C(r) = \int_0^L C(s) \mu(s) e^{-\int_0^s \mu(t) dt} ds
 $$

-At each point $$s$$ along the ray we sample the volume, and accumulate the emitted color $$C(s)$$ and absorption $$\mu(s)$$, attenuated by the absorption along the ray between the current point $$s$$ and the point the ray entered the volume ($$e^{-\int_0^s \mu(t) dt}$$).
+As the ray passes through the volume, we integrate over it to accumulate the emitted color $$C(s)$$ and absorption $$\mu(s)$$ through the volume.
+The volume emission is then attenuated as it returns to the eye by the volume's absorption, this is computed by the
+$$e^{-\int_0^s \mu(t) dt}$$ term, which computes the absorption from the entry point to the current point.
 In general, this integral cannot be computed analytically and we must use a numeric approximation.
 To do so we take a set of $$N$$ samples along the ray on the interval $$s = [0, L]$$, each a distance $$\Delta s$$ apart.